brombres/Rogue/README.md

 ## Change Log

 ### v1.2.8 - May 26, 2017
-- Merged pull requests #16 and #17 from MurphyM
+- Merged pull requests #16-19 from MurphyM.
 - Tuples, New template method specializer inference, rewritten routines, multithreading, alias parameters, Cython fixes
 - Tuples: Two or more comma-separated, parenthesized types are convenience syntax for a tuple type.  `(Int32,String)` is shorthand for `Tuple<<Int32,String>>`.
 - Tuples: Destructure tuples with `local (a,b) = tuple` or use existing variables `(a,b) = tuple`.